Welcome Dear friends to The Mala Tree

 A Mala is usually worked with by usually using the right hand.
 The mala is held resting over the third finger of the right hand, and the beads are brought toward you, one by one, using the thumb.
 Each bead counts as one repetition When you get around to the guru bead, you don’t count it, and you don’t pass it; you stop there, mentally bow to the guru, flip the mala around, and start going back the other way.
 Each time you come to the guru bead you awaken once more, then you turn around and go back the way you came.

 Which hand do I use my Mala with and why?

-For those of you who are left-handed (as I am): In India, you would be inclined to use the right hand anyway, because of certain cultural traditions.
-In Tibet on the other hand, they have no such rules; they use their Malas in either hand, and with any finger.
+In India, you would be inclined to use the right hand, because of certain cultural traditions.
+But For those of you who are left-handed (as I am) it's perfectly fine to go with what feels natural, in Tibet for instance they have no such rules; they use their Malas in either hand, and with any finger.
 So: go with what feels best for you

 you can use any fingers to hold and 'feed' the beads along, except for the index finger, which is the pointing or “accusing” finger; you don’t use that one.
 The reason most people use the third finger is that there is a nerve on the inside of that finger which is connected to your spine in such a way that you’re getting a little added benefit from the practice.
 It’s similar to an acupressure point, and it adds a little extra energy rush to the process.

 Mala Adds Another Dimension to Your Practice you suddenly feel the bead between your fingers, and it wakes you up again.
 Bead by bead –

 When Malas become empowered worn or lightly placed on oneself or others to transmit the energy of the mantra as well as the energetic qualities of the Malas.
 (It can be worn prior to this–it just will not have this amount of power yet.)
 When you use a new mantra with a Mala, this energy becomes replaced, so it is recommended to use a new Mala with each mantra if possible.